theolujay/vmlc-backend/docs/api.md

 `X-Api-Key: <your_api_key>`

 For endpoints that require user-specific permissions, a JWT access token must also be provided in the `Authorization` header.
 This is typically required for actions performed by authenticated users, such as accessing their profile, taking an exam, or for staff members managing resources.
 Some endpoints may require both `X-Api-Key` and `Authorization: Bearer <access-token>`.

-`Authorization: Bearer <access-token>`

-This is typically required for actions performed by authenticated users, such as accessing their profile, taking an exam, or for staff members managing resources.

 #### Login Flow
 **Endpoint:** `POST /auth/login/`